-The Journal of Marketing is collaborating with the 2019 Theory + Practice in Marketing (TPM) conference, hosted by Columbia University (May 16-18, 2019).
-The topics of the conference will be organized around the same topics of this Special Issue.
-The conference will be designed to offer authors feedback on their ideas and papers before submitting to the Special Issue.
-TPM submission details can be found here.
-Papers may be submitted to the Special Issue even if they are not part of the TPM conference.
-However, attendance at the conference is encouraged.
+The Journal of Marketing collaborated with the 2019 Theory + Practice in Marketing (TPM) conference that hosted by Columbia University (May 16-18, 2019).
+The topics of the conference were organized around the same topics of this Special Issue.
+The conference was designed to offer authors feedback on their ideas and papers before submitting to the Special Issue.
+Photos from the TPM conference are available here.
+Papers may still be submitted to the Special Issue even if they were not part of the TPM conference.

 All papers submitted to the Special Issue will go through the regular Journal of Marketing review process, headed by the four Editors of the Special Issue.

 - TPM conference submission deadline: January 15, 2019

 - Special Issue submission opening: June 15, 2019

 - Special Issue submission deadline: September 1, 2019